IBM/zmodstack-solutions/ibm/seaa/ansible/roles/openshift_cluster/README.md

 <!-- A description of the sett able variables for this role should go here, including any variables that are in defaults/main.yml, vars/main.yml, and any variables that can/should be set via parameters to the role.
 Any variables that are read from other roles and/or the global scope (ie. hostvars, group vars, etc.) should be mentioned here as well.-->
 Role Task
 --------------
-  - authenticate - Authenticate to Openshift cluster
+  - authenticate - Authenticate to OpenShift cluster
   - manage_secrets - Manage secrets for ssh keys used with IBM Cloud Broker
   - manage_signature - Manage signature files used for IBM Cloud Broker operator collections Dependencies